 The Iglesia de la Santisima Trinidad (Church of the Holy Trinity) isn’t the most opulent church you’ll come across in Mexico City, a city full of opulent churches.
 But it has a charm of its own.

 It sits on a busy pedestrian shopping intersection a few blocks from the Zocalo.
-Inside provides a quiet sanctuary from the bustle outside.
+The inside provides a quiet sanctuary from the bustle outside.

-By the standards of other churches nearby, inside is relatively plain.
+By the standards of other churches nearby, the inside is relatively plain.
 It doesn’t have the kind of over-the-top altar of some others, but it does feature two interesting aspects.
 One is its incredibly ornate carved stone facade.
-The other is a series of stylized statues displayed prominent in the nave that are tributes to the crucifixion of Christ, Mary and Child, and a small case dedicated to children that’s packed full of donated toys.
+The other is a series of stylized statues displayed prominently in the nave that are tributes to the crucifixion of Christ, Mary and Child, and a small case dedicated to children that is packed full of donated toys.